kodarn/Sparsnas/README.md

 ```
 ... and look!
 Its a clear linear relation!

+Side note: *Remember the microcontroller on the sensor board?
+The Texas Instruments [MSP430G2433](http://www.ti.com/product/MSP430G2433/datasheet/detailed_description) have 16-bit registers which operate in little endian byte order.
+So, what we're seeing here is probably just the MCU byte order, and not a cunning plan to obfuscate things.*

 This finding enables us to write a function that given the S/N outputs the XOR-Key:

 ``` c++